utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/azure-pipelines.md

 > Before you begin, make sure you’ve already [set up an integration](#configuring-an-azure-pipelines-integration) between your API version and Azure Pipelines.

-To generate configuration code for the Postman CLI:
+To generate configuration code for the Postman CLI, do the following:

 1. Open your API and select **Test and Automation**.
 1. Under the repository name, select **View All Builds**.